 Like a baby staring at its mother

 Another year in Kindergarten means another group of kids who need to get comfortable using the school bathroom.
-So far, we have had some successes, some “works in progress”.
+So far, we have had some successes and some “works in progress”.
 But some kids still just are not ready to try.
 That means that a few of my youngest students are in pull-ups.
 I have an unusually young group of students.
 I had the highest number of 3-year-olds on the first day of school that I have ever had.
 There are some good things about that.
 Some of them are absolutely adorable.
 And, with them being so young, I feel better about whatever progress and achievements they make at school.

 I have a great job, really.
 But it requires a certain tolerance to noise and busy-ness.
 I think that I have always had that ability.
 I know that I can sit in a busy bus station, train station or airport and pray/meditate with peace of mind.
 Maybe it comes from growing up as the youngest of four children all born within a 4.5 year window.
 I think that I find it deeply reassuring to be in busy places with lots of people around.
-Its like, “A piano can’t fall on ALL of us.”
+It is like, “A piano can’t fall on ALL of us.”

 I think that I also have a lot of empathy, which helps me to not only do my job, but to derive satisfaction from it.
 I feel bad for the kids who are afraid to use the bathroom.
 And, if I can get them into that habit, I feel like I have done something really good.
 To be honest, it feels better to help a kid avoid peeing their pants then it does to help them print the letter A properly.

 That is one of the reasons that I am considering leaving Kindergarten next year.
-I have a baby at home, and I want to be healthy to take care of him.
+I have a baby at home, and I want to stay healthy to take care of him.
 I don’t want to be giving him all the viruses that I get exposed to.
 Last year I got severe pneumonia which I am still recovering from.
 The year before that I got worms.
 I risk that every time I change a poopy butt.
 (The worms’ eggs are so tiny that they get picked up in the air and can be inhaled and then make their way to your intestines!)

 I would miss Kindergarten.
 That is for sure.
 My Guru said that children are the closest to God.
 He didn’t mean that they are dearest to God.
 He meant that they are the most like God.
 He said that when babies are flailing around and being a baby, it is the Holy Spirit, or the energy of God at work in their bodies.
 It is not yet their ego consciousness.
 Babies are the most natural.
 They are as they are created.
 And they are created by God, with his breath of life within them.